WORKDAY.INTL

 * You can use the DAYS360 function to return the number of days between two dates, based on 30 day months.

-* You can use the NETWORKDAYS.INTL function to return the number of days excluding weekends and holidays.
+* You can use the NETWORKDAYS.INTL function to return the number of working days between two dates excluding weekends and holidays.

 * You can use the WEEKDAY function to return the day of the week for a given date.